gophergala2016/gofortune/README.md

 gofortune
 =========

-A Go application for [Gopher Gala](http://gophergala.com) that tells fortune based on memorized cards.<br>
+A Go application for [Gopher Gala](http://gophergala.com) that tells Twitter fortune based on memorized cards.<br>

 How to build and run
 ====================